Sue Green: Professional wrestling career

-In 1975, Green went to International Wrestling Enterprise in Japan.
-Green and Peggy Patterson against Chiyo Obata and Kyoko Chigusa.
-Japanese side Second Terumi Sakura hit the green's back of the head by bucket and Green bloodshed on January 6, 1975 in Korakuen Hall Tokyo, Japan.
+In 1975 Green went to International Wrestling Enterprise in Japan, where she and Peggy Patterson went against Chiyo Obata and Kyoko Chigusa on January 6, 1975, in Korakuen Hall in Tokyo.
+Obata and Chigusa's second Terumi Sakura interfered near the end of the match by hitting Green on the back of the head with a metal bucket, bloodying and injuring Green and giving the Japanese duo the tainted win.

-In 1976, Green was voted Pro Wrestling Illustrateds 1976 "Girl Wrestler of the Year".
+In 1976 Green was voted Pro Wrestling Illustrateds 1976 "Girl Wrestler of the Year".

-On February 2, 1976 in a shoot match Susan Tex Green put Moolah in a submission hold after being struck in the face and held the woman's championship for several days before being forced by Vince McMahon Sr. to surrender it back.
+On February 2, 1976, in a shoot match Susan Tex Green put Moolah in a submission hold after being struck in the face and held the woman's championship for several days before being forced by Vince McMahon Sr. to surrender it back.
 This title reign was not recognized by the WWE.

-In August 1979, Green broke her neck and back, putting her out of action until August 1982.
-On August 19, 1984 at Maple Leaf Gardens, Green defeated Donna Christanello.
+In August 1979 Green broke her neck and back, putting her out of action until August 1982.
+On August 19, 1984, at Maple Leaf Gardens, Green defeated Donna Christanello.

-In 1992, the Professional Girl Wrestling Association (PGWA) was formed after Randy Powell videotaped a match between Green and Judy Martin.
+In 1992 the Professional Girl Wrestling Association (PGWA) was formed after Randy Powell videotaped a match between Green and Judy Martin.
 On February 23, 1992, at the Ladies Professional Wrestling Association's Super Ladies Showdown, Green was defeated by Denise Storm in the first round of the LPWA Japanese Championship Tournament.
 She competed in the Women's Pro Wrestling organization in the early 1990s.
 Meanwhile, back in the PGWA, Green was recognized as the first PGWA Champion and feuded with Martin over the belt.
 In 1999, Martin defeated Green for the title in a mixed tag team match when Martin's partner pinned Green's partner.
 Green, however, regained the belt later that year but lost it to Angel Orsini in 2000.
 In July 1992, Green suffered from a crushed shoulder, so she did not wrestle again until 1996.
 She suffered another setback in February 2003, when she had knee surgery, putting her out of action again until February 2004 when she had a match with Charolette Webs.
 In November 2008, she was announced as PGWA's new commissioner.
 Green works as a wrestling trainer in Columbia, South Carolina.